ntop/ntopng/doc/README.md

 traffic volume you see on ntopng will be 100 times smaller.
 In order to simulate more traffic to match real traffic volume, you can apply a scaling factor to the size of each received packet.
-The scaling factor can be specified through the UI, into the interface settings.
+The scaling factor can be specified through the GUI, into the interface settings.

 Debugging ntopng
 ----------------